How to Merge PDFs Without Uploading Your Files: A user-focused Guide

 The Browser-First PDF Workflow: Merge, Split, and Compress Without Uploading Anything

 A practical workflow for merging, splitting, and compressing PDFs directly in your browser.
-No desktop software, no server uploads, no privacy tradeoffs.
+No desktop software, no server upload required for core functionality, local processing for core functionality.

 How to Merge PDFs on iPhone and Android (Complete Mobile Guide 2026)